Magnitude-Surveys/gpg/content/gravity/gravity_other_notes.md

 approximating mean sea-level.
 The "flattening" of the ellipsoid is at the poles; i.e. radius at equator \> radius at poles.
-The reference spheroid is described by the following equation, which gives the theoretical value of gravity as a function of latitude *ϕ*.
+The reference spheroid is described by the following equation, which gives the theoretical value of gravity as a function of latitude $`\phi`$.
 Coefficients were standardized in 1979, but earlier work may have used other coefficients.
 Plugging in 0 and 90 degrees yields approximately 9.780 m/s<sup>2</sup> and 9.832 m/s<sup>2</sup>for values of gravitational acceleration at the equator and poles respectively.

 ## The gravimetric geoid